 I was feeling quite sheepish: I was writing a blog about taking tea with Mum and I didn’t even own a teapot.
 Well, we finally remedied that.
+Yes, Tea with Mum finally has a teapot!

 I had been looking around and had narrowed it down to a shortlist of candidates that I quite liked.
 Strangely, they were all very similar, but quite different in price.